sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   any hotel.
 I used GO Lorrie's Airport Shuttle to get to Park Hotel.
 * From Palo Alto, the [KX Bus](http://www.samtrans.com/schedulesandmaps/timetables/KX.html) leaves from the bus area at the Palo Alto Caltrain station.
 It's cheaper than taking the Caltrain to SFO.
 * Some people prefer [Super Shuttle](http://www.supershuttle.com/).
 From a hotel, they cost ~25 for the first person.
 After the initial person, the cost goes down to ~10 per person for the next people.
+* Others like gettting an Uber from the airport.
+It is a $65 flat fee to/from the airport.
 * If you are flying Delta, the curbside luggage check at SFO is free, and they can print you a boarding pass.
 This means you don't need to carry your luggage that much further, and it usually has a much shorter line.
 * Unless you live nearby, It is almost never worth flying to/from Oakland.